acts-project/acts/CONTRIBUTING.md

 1. **Update the documentation!**
 Make sure that the documentation is still valid after your changes.
 Perform updates where needed and ensure integrity between the code and its documentation.

-### <a name="coding-style-and-guidelines">Coding style and guidelines</a>
+### Coding style and guidelines

 The Acts project uses [clang-format](http://clang.llvm.org/docs/ClangFormat.html) for formatting its source code.
 A `.clang-format` configuration file comes with the project and should be used to automatically format the code.
 Developers can use the provided Docker image to format their project or install clang-format locally.
 Developers should be aware that clang-format will behave differently for different versions, so installing [the same clang version as used in the CI](https://github.com/acts-project/machines/blob/github-actions/check/Dockerfile.llvm8) is recommended.
 There are several instructions available on how to integrate clang-format with your favourite IDE (e.g. [eclipse](https://marketplace.eclipse.org/content/cppstyle), [Xcode](https://github.com/travisjeffery/ClangFormat-Xcode), [emacs](http://clang.llvm.org/docs/ClangFormat.html#emacs-integration)).
 The Acts CI system will automatically apply code reformatting using the provided clang-format configuration once pull requests are opened.
 However, developers are encouraged to use this code formatter also locally to reduce conflicts due to formatting issues.

-In addition, the following conventions are used in Acts code:
+In addition, some conventions are used in Acts code, details can be found [here](https://acts.readthedocs.io/en/latest/codeguide.html).
+For Doxygen documentation, please follow these recommendations:

-- Class names start with a capital letter.
-- Function names start with a lower-case letter and use camel-case.
-- Names of class member variables start with `m_`.
-- getter methods are called like the corresponding member variable without the prefix 'get' (e.g. `covariance()` instead of `getCovariance()`)
-- setter methods use the prefix 'set' (e.g. `setCovariance(...)`)
-- passing arguments to functions:
-    - by value for simple data types (e.g. int, float double, bool)
-    - by constant reference for required input of non-trivial type
-    - by (raw) pointer for optional input of non-trivial type
-    - only use smart pointers if the function called must handle ownership (very few functions actually do)
-- returning results from functions:
-    - newly created objects should be returned<br />
-      a) as unique pointer if the object is of polymorphic type or its presence is not always ensured<br />
-      b) by value if the object is of non-polymorphic type and always exists
-    - existing objects (e.g. member variables) should be returned by<br />
-      a) const reference for custom types with costly copy constructors<br />
-      b) value in all other cases
-- writing unit tests:
-    - place the source code of the test in the `Tests` directory, with following options:
-      a) the naming of most unit test should be `{ClassName}`+`Tests.cpp`
-      b) in case specific functionality of a single class is tested in different files, use `{ClassName}`+`{TestType}`+`Tests.cpp`
-      c) case the written tests concerns CPU profiling, use `{ClassName}`+`Benchmark.cpp`
-    - add the test as `{ClassName}`+`UnitTest` or `{ClassName}`+`{TestType}`+`UnitTest` to the test suite for unit tests
-    - add the benchmark executable as `{ClassName}`+`Benchmark` to the `bin/Profiling` folder

-- Doxygen documentation:
 - Put all documentation in the header files.
 - Use `///` as block comment (instead of `/* ... */`).
 - Doxygen documentation goes in front of the documented entity (class, function, (member) variable).
-    - Use the \@&lt;cmd&gt; notation.
+- Use the `@<cmd>` notation.
-    - Functions and classes must have the \@brief description.
 - Document all (template) parameters using \@(t)param and explain the return value for non-void functions.
 Mention important conditions which may affect the return value.
 - Use `@remark` to specify pre-conditions.
 - Use `@note` to provide additional information.
 - Link other related entities (e.g. functions) using `@sa`.

-**Make a bugfix while working on a feature**
+### Example: Make a bugfix while working on a feature

 During the development of a new feature you discover a bug which needs to be fixed.
 In order to not mix bugfix and feature development, the bugfix should happen in a different branch.
 The recommended procedure for handling this situation is the following:
 1. Get into a clean state of your working directory on your feature branch (either by commiting open changes or by stashing them).
-1. Checkout the branch the bugfix should be merged into (either _master_ or _release-X.Y.Z_) and get the most recent version.
+1. Checkout the branch the bugfix should be merged into (either _master_ or _release/X.Y.Z_) and get the most recent version.
 1. Create a new branch for the bugfix.
 1. Fix the bug, write a test, update documentation etc.
 1. Open a pull request for the bug fix.